-The pleasing atmosphere of the monsoon months of July and August, bring their own charm and bath the lush green vegetation with the showers of rain.
-It further adds to the charm and the scenic beauty of the nature.
+The pleasing atmosphere of the monsoon months of July and August bring their own charm and bath the lush green vegetation with the showers of rain.
+It further adds to the charm and the scenic beauty of nature.

 The weather in the winter months from November to February is cold, but not so difficult if one can handle the cold and enjoy the solitude away from the crowds.

-An ideal time to visit the place is in the months of September and October.
+An ideal time to visit the place is during the months of September and October.

 The phinju or Himalayan bulbul gives a call and the Sair season begins

 The most important festival of Arki is the two-day Sair fair which is held in the honor of the god Banar Devata.

 It was introduced in Arki after the marriage of Raja Raja Kishan Chand to the Guler princess, who brought some of the cultural practices of Kangra to the state.